 My family are creative and musical, my father, uncle and grandad are all apart of the same choir and I got my artistic side from my mother, who studied in printing and interior design.

-I continue to gig all over the UK, most recently on tour with the one and only Max Boyce back in January this year, where we sold out 13 dates.
+I continue to gig all over the UK, most recently on the last 3 tours with the one and only Max Boyce back in January this year, where we sold out 31 dates.

 I am constantly writing music, most importantly writing my second album which I am hoping to release in the next year.